Anne, Queen of Great Britain: Glorious Revolution

-William of Orange invaded England on 5 November 1688 in an action known as the Glorious Revolution, which ultimately deposed King James.
+William of Orange invaded England on 5 November 1688 in the Glorious Revolution, which ultimately deposed King James.
 Forbidden by James to pay Mary a projected visit in the spring of 1687, Anne corresponded with her and was aware of the plans to invade.
 On the advice of the Churchills, she refused to side with James after William landed and instead wrote to William on 18 November declaring her approval of his action.
 Churchill abandoned the unpopular King James on the 24th.
-Prince George followed suit that night, and in the evening of the following day James issued orders to place Sarah Churchill under house arrest at St James's Palace.
+George followed suit that night, and in the evening of the following day James issued orders to place Sarah Churchill under house arrest at St James's Palace.
 Anne and Sarah fled from Whitehall by a back staircase, putting themselves under the care of Bishop Compton.
 They spent one night in his house, and subsequently arrived at Nottingham on 1 December.
-Two weeks later and escorted by a large company, Anne arrived at Oxford, where she met Prince George in triumph.
-"God help me!", lamented James on discovering the desertion of his daughter on 26 November, "Even my children have forsaken me."
+Two weeks later and escorted by a large company, Anne arrived at Oxford, where she met George in triumph.
+"God help me!", lamented James on discovering Anne's desertion on 26 November, "Even my children have forsaken me."
 On 19 December, Anne returned to London, where she was at once visited by William.
 James fled to France on the 23rd.
 Anne showed no concern at the news of her father's flight, and instead merely asked for her usual game of cards.
 She justified herself by saying that she "was used to play and never loved to do anything that looked like an affected constraint".

 In January 1689, a Convention Parliament assembled in England and declared that James had effectively abdicated when he fled, and that the thrones of England and Ireland were therefore vacant.
 The Parliament or Estates of Scotland took similar action, and William and Mary were declared monarchs of all three realms.
 The Bill of Rights 1689 and Claim of Right Act 1689 settled the succession.
 Anne and her descendants were to be in the line of succession after William and Mary, and they were to be followed by any descendants of William by a future marriage.
 On 24 July 1689, Anne gave birth to a son, Prince William, Duke of Gloucester, who, though ill, survived infancy.
-As King William and Queen Mary had no children, it looked as though Anne's son would eventually inherit the Crown.
+As William and Mary had no children, it looked as though Anne's son would inherit the Crown.